hansmrtn/go-ethereum/docs/_interface/FAQ.md

 **Q: When I try to use the --password command line flag, I get the error "Could not decrypt key with given passphrase" but the password is correct.
 Why does this error appear?**

 **A:** Especially if the password file was created on Windows, it may have a Byte Order Mark or other special encoding that the go-ethereum client doesn't currently recognize.
 You can change this behavior with a PowerShell command like `echo "mypasswordhere" | out-file test.txt -encoding ASCII`.
 Additional details and/or any updates on more robust handling are at <https://github.com/ethereum/go-ethereum/issues/19905>.

+---

+**Q: What is the difference between the --gcmode=full and --gcmode=archive, and how does it work?**

+**A:** The current default mode of garbage collection for Geth is full, where the state for the last 128 blocks is kept stored in memory.
+Most states are garbage collected.
+If you are running a service relying on transaction tracing without an archive node (`--gcmode=archive`), you need to trace within this window!
+Alternatively, specify the `"reexec"` tracer option to allow regenerating historical state and comes with the overhead of state-regeneration.
+If you need data from blocks before the last 128 blocks, you'll want to use archive mode.
+Note that running a Geth archive node will require significantly more disk storage than a full node for sync; however, chain-data storage will increase at the same rate for both.